(Added at v2.5)

 Explore the results

-- Click the settings button to choose the fields that are presented with the results.
+- Click the settings button to choose the fields that are presented with the results and change the sort order and sort field.

 - Optionally add an additional layer for analysis by clicking the Upload button.

 A file explorer window appears, allowing you to select a local zipped shapefile.